italrr/cr/docs/Lore.md

 ### Nova Horizon [**UNT**]

 It's the first and biggest major city/colony in mars part of the UNT.
 NH was one of the first colonies created from the ground-up for rich people of earth to live before the war.
 When earth was destroyed in the war, many people migrated here.
-There are approximately 80 million people in NH.
+There are approximately 150 million people in NH.
 At least half of the population is middle class.

 ### Evergrandis [**Wayland**]

-It's the second founded and second biggest major city in  mars, part of Wayland.
-The UNT and Wayland agreed on sharing mars, thus spliting the ownership of the land in half.
+It's the second founded and second biggest major city/colony in  mars, part of Wayland.
+The UNT and Wayland agreed on sharing mars, thus spliting the ownership of the planet in half.
+Evergrandis has a population of 200 million.

 Evergrandis is also the second wealthiest colony, after Nova Horizon, in the solar system.
 Evergrandis is famous because of the high-luxury restaurants and vacation spots.
 Evergrandis features the biggest artificial ocean in the solar system, very realistically imitating earth's oceans.

-### Luciras [**UNT**]

 ### Azuras [**Wayland**]